Stan1slavssKy/CPU/README.md

 # CPU
 If you want to use this program you need to download directory CPU.

-Then you need to compiling assembler and then cpu.
+Then you need to compile assembler and then cpu.

 You can do this like that:

                            cd assemler
                            make
                            cd ..
                            cd cpu
                            make